Muhammad: The Messenger of God (film): Release

-On 12 February 2015, the film was screened for filmmakers, journalists and film critics at Farhang Theater Hall in Tehran.
+On 12 February 2015, the film was screened for filmmakers, journalists and critics at Farhang Theater Hall in Tehran.
 The film released at an estimated 143 theaters in Iran and premiere at Montreal World Film Festival on 27 August 2015.
 Owing to positive response to premiere, an additional screening was held at Cinema Imperial in Montreal on 7 September 2015.
 The film was screened at Hamadan Film Festival on 29 September 2015.

 On 5 November 2015, the film was screened in Grand Galaxy Cinema in Beirut, Lebanon.
 On 18 November 2015, the film was screened at the 23rd Camerimage International Film Festival in Bydgoszcz.
 Majid Majidi and Vittorio Storaro were honored with "Outstanding Cinematic Duo Award".
 On 16 January 2016, the film was screened in Masrah al—Watani in Baghdad.

 Reception

 Critical response

 Mostafa Seyedabadi states that the colour and lighting in the film was "astonishing".
-Critic Massoud Farasati dismissed certain film's shots, like a low-angle view of Muhammad as a teen against the sky and called it a "Hollywood" knockoff.
+Critic Massoud Farasati dismissed certain film's shots, like a low-angle view of Muhammad as a teen against the sky, and called it a "Hollywood" knockoff.
 In a first look review published by The Guardian, the critic gave the film 4 out of 5 stars, stating, "Majidi chronicles the first ripples of this revolutionary wave in a handsome, pre-CGI-era epic style.
 His film is intellectually honest, committed and poetic."
 Contrary to the positive review, Alissa Simon of Variety stated, "Although many of Majidi's earlier films dealt with the spiritual purity that comes with selfless love and deliver a religious rapture of sorts, "Muhammad: The Messenger of God" feels stiff and awkward, burdened rather than elevated by its weighty subject matter.
 And it doesn't help that the characters remain cardboard cutouts of historical figures, never attaining any psychological or emotional life."
 Sheri Linden of The Hollywood Reporter opined that the film was 'moving' in moments, but mainly overdone and underwhelming.
 Reza Abbas Farishta of The Muslim Vibe magazine rated the film 93%, stated: "My last thoughts are directed towards Majid Majidi and his team who dedicated 7 years of their life for this herculean task, and have blessed us with this beautiful masterpiece."